clojure/tools.namespace/README.md

 You can recombine these parts in other ways, but c.t.n.repl is the primary public entry-point to their functionality.

-**New in 0.2.2:** The namespace **clojure.tools.namespace.move**
-contains utilities to aid in moving and renaming Clojure namespaces.
+**clojure.tools.namespace.move:** Utilities to aid in moving and renaming Clojure namespaces.
 This code is still ALPHA, and it modifies your source files, so be careful.

 Reloading Code: Motivation